 About Wallsend Pathfinders

-The whole philosophy of pathfindering is built on the premise that children learn best by example rather than commands, As they see leader and parents model spiritual and social values, they too will aspire to develop high moral principals, loving and caring attitudes, and determination to excell in all their various pursuits.
+As children observe leaders and parents modelling strong spiritual and social values, they are encouraged to develop high moral principles, loving and caring attitudes, and a determination to excel in their pursuits.

-Foremost, the ideals and objectives of the Seventh-day Adventist Church are taught through an active leaning program, which appeals to the learning style of this age group.
-Although Pathfindering is sponsored by local Adventist churches, youth of any
+The ideals and objectives of the Seventh-day Adventist Church are taught through an active learning program that is designed to suit the learning style of this age group.

 Activities